quantropi/qispace-sdk-code-samples/Python/readme.md

           --key_size_bits KEY_SIZE_BITS
                                 Key size to generate (in bits, defaults: 256)
         ```
-      - You might get an output as bellow:
+      - You might get an output as below:
         ```
         ------------------------
         Key generation successful